httpwg/http-extensions/draft-ietf-httpbis-priority.md

 between the connections and therefore between the requests served on those connections.

-For example, a server might use a scavenging congestion controller on connections that only convey background priority responses such as software update images.
+For example, an origin server might use a scavenging congestion controller on connections that only convey background priority responses such as software update images.
 Doing so improves responsiveness of other connections at the cost of delaying the delivery of updates.